Chart Color Schemes

 Residential development activity is lower than average in Flora Hill - Spring Gully according to AreaSearch's national comparison of local real estate markets

 Flora Hill - Spring Gully has recorded approximately 36 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 182 homes were approved, with an additional 13 approved so far in FY-26.
-On average, over these five years, about 0.1 new residents arrived per year for each new home constructed.
+Over the past five financial years, from FY-21 to FY-25, around 182 homes have been approved, with an additional 54 so far in FY-26.
+On average, over these five years, about 0.1 new residents per year arrived per new home, indicating that supply has met or exceeded demand, offering greater buyer choice and supporting potential population growth beyond projections.

 Frequently Asked Questions - Development